elcorto/psweep/_sources/written/manual.md

 running things in order manually, say `10prepare.py`, `20production.py`, `30eval.py`, where the first two can use `psweep` to compute stuff, update the database and store intermediate data on disk, which the next script would pick up.
 The "workflow" is to run all scripts in order.

+A more advanced version of this approach is `examples/tree_study.py`, where we show how to handle tree-like task dependencies with `psweep` tooling.
+The use case is a multi-step study, where parameter sweeps depend on each other: the sweep in step N depends on results of sweep N-1 and we read results from the previous sweep's database.

-This is super low tech, simple, but of course also a bit brittle.
+This is still super low tech, simple, but of course also a bit brittle.
 For more challenging dependencies and more reproducibility, look into using one of the workflow frameworks above.

 [git-lfs]: https://git-lfs.github.com